 Contractors and engineers alike have implemented foundation wall anchor systems since the late 1970s.
 The U.S. Department of Housing and Urban Development also recommends homeowners install these systems should their foundation face any issues.
 How can a reliable wall anchor system save your foundation?

 - Repairs Leaning Walls and Cracks

 Wall anchors do more than straighten out your leaning walls.
-They will also close up any detrimental cracks sprouting throughout your foundation, whether diagonal, horizontal, vertical, or tricky ones that crawl up your stairs.
+They will also close up any detrimental cracks sprouting throughout your foundation, whether diagonal, horizontal, vertical, or tricky stair-step ones.

-The wall anchor system is installed into the stable and hard-packed soil near your foundation.
+The wall anchor system is installed into the stable and hard-packed soil away from your foundation.
 It extends away from your house to stop any movement from wet soil or moisture from crowding around your home to break your foundation.

-Experts will also tighten and adjust these anchors in very precise measurements to ensure your foundation’s walls shift back to their original positions.
+Experts will also tighten and adjust these anchors in your home in very precise measurements to ensure your foundation’s walls shift back to their original positions.

 - Tailor-Made for Your Unique Foundation Situation